kailaix/ADCME.jl/docs/src/tu_customop.md

 double b(?) -> output
 ```

-Next, by running `customp()` again several template files are generated.
+Next, by running `customop()` again several template files are generated.
 We can then do the implementation in those files

 **GpuTest.cpp**